majorsilence/My-FyiReporting/Readme.txt

 found at http://www.fyireporting.com/ and it has exmpales found at http://www.fyireporting.com/helpv4/index.php and the forum is http://www.fyireporting.com/forum/index.php.
 However has I said above for the most part it is a dead project.
+UPDATE: It looks like there is another fork ReportFU http://reportfu.org and it looks alive.
+Perhaps I will be able to merge my changes into that project at some point.

 Also check this projects wiki as information will be slowly added.